PandaScience/ElkOpticsAnalyzer/README.md

 Alternatively, you can get the latest PyPI versions of each package automatically by installing via pip (see below).

+For testing purposes, you additionally need the following packages:
+* pytest
+* pytest-qt
+* pytest-mpl
+* nose

 ### Installation